davidbetz/themelia/README.md

 [Themelia Pro website on Azure](http://themeliapro.azurewebsites.net/)

-Themelia (aka Nalarium.Web.Processing; **historical**) - now defunct project about proved me mad in 2008.
+Themelia (aka Nalarium.Web.Processing; **historical**) - now defunct project about drove me mad in 2008.
 It's the largest things I've ever worked on. *It's ASP.NET on crack* (a concept inspired by my [collegue/mentor](https://github.com/Grimace1975)).

 I threw the [Themelia Pro website up on Azure](http://themeliapro.azurewebsites.net/) just for historical purposes.
 All the docs are there.
 I didn't update all the images.
 Don't care.

-Anyway: everything ran through a master HTTP module brain.
+So... everything ran through a master HTTP module brain.
 You could define a website, then inherit one site from another (multi-tenancy through OOP XML config).
 You controlled your website via a surface area (i.e. white-listing): You controlled how you wanted your site to be accessed; locked down by default.
 Want /contact?
 Define it.
 It also ran off "web domains" (like app domains, but for your web site; think of lightweight virtual applications.)
 Then there was the component model (programmatic packages of stuff analagous to the following XML).

 It was crazy huge.
 I wanted to reinvent web development.
-About lost my mind in the process...Just for fun, below was one website's config file:
+I feel like I about lost my mind in the process...

+Just for fun, below was one website's config file:

 View samples as [ThemeliaProSamples](https://github.com/davidbetz/ThemeliaProSamples).